 The IrishGuy – How I got my name

 Most people (and Google) know me as the IrishGuy.
-Sure, it’s a easy enough nickname to live up to.
+Sure, it’s an easy enough nickname to live up to.
 I am Irish.
 And I am a Guy.
-Together that would surly suggest that I am the IrishGuy.
+Together that would surely suggest that I am the IrishGuy.
 So as a wee introduction on how I became the IrishGuy – enjoy me film: Ireland to Asheville.
 Created with Adobe Voice.

 I am a digital ARTIST living in Asheville NC, with two decades of experience.
 I design everything: identities, posters, books, exhibitions, installations, websites, apps, architecture, package design, animation and motion graphics.
 I have 200+ graphic design and interactive design projects posted on this website.

 I had a great time at design school.
 Every class was awesome.
 I couldn’t get enough graphic design, art history, and photography classes.
 My instructors had such great insight and direction.

 Prior to school, I had a string of creative outlets.
 Photography was my main interest – mostly experimental art images.
 Along with a large collection of paintings and ink drawings.